HPV vaccine for your 11 year old son and daughter may soon be mandatory in your state thanks to the combination of two very bad things.

 In Sweden, cluster analysis shows complex regional pain syndrome (CRPS), postural orthostatic tachycardia syndrome (POTS), and chronic fatigue syndrome (CFS) after human papillomavirus (HPV) vaccines.
 Dr Poddighe wrote in Immunol Res.
 2014 that these types of vaccine reactions are: ” autoimmune/inflammatory syndromes induced by vaccine adjuvants (ASIA)“ (33)

-Watch this Danish documentary on HPV Vaccine Injured Young Girls in Denmark:
+Danish documentary on HPV Vaccine Injured Young Girls in Denmark:

 TV2 Denmark Documentary on HPV Vaccine Shows Lives of Young Women Ruined.